-This bill would require the commission, by April 1, 2008, to adopt guidelines for the use of travel demand models used in the development of regional transportation plans by certain-regional transportation planning-agencies entities.
+This bill would require the commission, by April 1, 2008, to adopt guidelines for travel demand models used in the development of regional transportation plans by certain transportation planning entities.
 The bill would require the Department of Transportation to assist the commission, on request, in this regard, and would impose other related requirements.

-This bill would also require the regional transportation plan to include a preferred growth scenario, as specified, designed to achieve certain goals for the reduction of vehicle miles traveled in a region.
-The bill would require the State Air Resources Board, working in consultation with the affected transportation agencies, to provide each region with greenhouse gas emission reduction targets from the automobile and light truck sector for 2020 and 2050 2035 by an unspecified date, and to update the regional targets, as specified, until 2050, and would require the preferred growth scenario to inventory the region's emission of those gases from the automobile and light truck sector and establish measures to reduce those emissions consistent with to the greatest extent feasible to achieve the targets.
-The bill would require certain transportation planning and programming activities by regional agencies to be consistent with the preferred growth scenario, including the programming of transportation projects in the regional transportation improvement program and the implementation of infill opportunity zones, among other things.
+This bill would also require the regional transportation plan for specified regions to include a preferred growth scenario, as specified, designed to achieve certain goals for the reduction of vehicle miles traveled in a region.
+The bill would require the State Air Resources Board, working in consultation with the affected transportation agencies, to provide each affected region with greenhouse gas emission reduction targets from the automobile and light truck sector for 2020 and 2035 by an unspecified date, and to update the regional targets, as specified, until 2050, and would require the preferred growth scenario to inventory the region's emission of those gases from the automobile and light truck sector and establish measures to reduce those emissions to the greatest extent feasible to achieve the targets.
+The bill would require certain transportation planning and programming activities by affected regional agencies to be consistent with the preferred growth scenario contained in the regional transportation plan, including the programming of transportation projects in the regional transportation improvement program and the implementation of infill opportunity zones by local agencies, among other things.